mobad/questradeRebalancer/README.md

 There is some error handling but not much:
 - If it can't get a quote of an ETF, it'll stop.
 (Likely exchange is just closed.)
 - If for some reason the total order cost exceeds what is in your cash account it will stop.
 - If it detects an open order for any ETF it's configured to buy, it'll stop.
+Please take care that other open order won't interfere and go in to your margin.
 - If it any orders fail, it'll stop.

 It uses a pretty simple algorithm for rebalancing: